 Subverted in Monster Hunter.
 The bear-like Arzorus certainly looks intimidating with its blood-red claws and armored paws but it is nothing compared to the many, much stronger monsters you will face.
 In fact a cutscene shows an Arzorus running in fear when a Zinogre draws near it.
 Any high-tier quest pitting you against them will generally have you fight two at once because only one would be too easy.

 Bears are quite a nuisance in Board Game Online when they show up.
 They can chase you back several spaces or kill you.
 However, you can sic a bear on an opponent if you have cocaine.

 In Girl's Garden, bears will try to chase down Papri if she comes within sight of them.
 They can be distracted by leaving pots of honey on the ground.

-The titular character of Five Nights at Freddy's is an animatronic bear who entertains children by day and tries to gruesomely murder the security at night with the help of three other robotic animals.
+The titular character of Five Nights at Freddy's is an animatronic bear who entertains children by day and tries to gruesomely murder the security guard at night, with the help of three other robotic animals.